Q&A: Hariri Tribunal

 The tribunal, sitting in The Hague, was formally opened in March 2007.
 The court consists of 11 judges, seven international and four Lebanese.

-Half of the tribunal's budget ($66m; £42m in 2011) comes from Lebanon's government.What are its major findings?
+Half of the tribunal's budget - 59.9 million euros ($82m, £50m) in 2013 - comes from Lebanon's government.

-In its early stages, the UN investigation, led by German judge Detlev Mehlis, implicated top-level Syrian security officials.
+In its early stages, the UN investigation, led by German judge Detlev Mehlis implicated top-level Syrian security officials.
 Critics said the tribunal was part of US policy aimed at regime change in Syria.

 Both Hezbollah and Syria - which was forced to pull its troops out of Lebanon and relax its domination of its neighbour in the wake of the killing - have vehemently denied any role in the 2005 assassination.

 Hezbollah, for its part, has dismissed the tribunal as an "Israeli instrument", and produced what it regards as evidence that Israel was involved in the bombing.

-There are widespread fears the indictments will trigger the kind of sectarian tensions which exploded in 2008, when Hezbollah fighters took over west Beirut and crushed pro-Hariri elements.
+There were widespread fears the trial could open a new chapter of sectarian tensions, such as those seen in 2008, when Hezbollah fighters took over west Beirut and crushed pro-Hariri elements.

-Five months later, after much political wrangling, Mr Mikati unveiled a new heavily pro-Syrian administration that critics have dubbed a "Hezbollah government".
+Five months later, after much political wrangling, Mr Mikati unveiled a new heavily pro-Syrian administration that critics dubbed a "Hezbollah government".

 Lebanon's largest political factions are generally split into Sunni and Shia camps that are closely allied to opposing Middle East powers.

-Saad Hariri's backers, the US and Saudi Arabia, are engaged in a wider contest with the Shia power of Iran and its ally Syria, who support Hezbollah.
+The backers of Lebanon's pro-Western camp, the US and Saudi Arabia, are engaged in a wider contest with the Shia power of Iran and its ally Syria, who support Hezbollah.
 Iran, Syria and Hezbollah are sworn enemies of Israel.

 The interplay of these regional dimensions makes political instability in Lebanon, where Israel and Hezbollah fought a devastating war in 2006, potentially dangerous.